Strong-field chiral imaging with twisted photoelectrons

 To quantify this OAM dependence we proceed as usual in other chiro-optical techniques and define PEVD as the difference between the signals corresponding to opposite OAM normalized by their average,

 The second equality, which explicitly shows the enantio-sensitive character of this measure ($\mathrm{PEVD}_{l_v}^{-\epsilon}=-\mathrm{PEVD}_{l_v}^{\epsilon}$), follows from the property $|M_{-l_{v}}^{-\epsilon}|^2=|M_{l_{v}}^{\epsilon}|^2$, which we have verified in our calculations and is required by symmetry.
 Indeed, mirror reflection of the setup shown in \figref{fig:diagrams}(a), in the $xz$ plane, inverts the enantiomer as well as the OAM of each vortex.
 In panel (d) we can see that $\mathrm{PEVD}_{1}^{+}$ reaches values approaching the theoretical extremes of $\pm200\%$, showing that it is an extremely sensitive measure of molecular chirality.
+Note that (i) we made no attempt to maximize this value by tweaking the initial wave function and (ii) an actual molecular electronic state will contain, in general, several $m$ components, leading to several $l_v$ values of the photoelectron OAM, and thus to several $\mathrm{PEVD}_{l_v}^{\epsilon}$ distributions, i.e. multiple enantio-sensitive observables.

 The $p_\parallel$ asymmetry in panel (c) derives from conservation of OAM, which enforces that only the bound-state component $\ket{\chi^{+}_{m}}$ [\eqref{eq:rho_part}] with $m=l_v$ contributes to photoelectrons with OAM $l_v$ [\eqref{eq:M_vortex}].
 The $z$ asymmetry of this single-OAM component $|\chi_{l_v}^{+}\rangle$ is imprinted on the photoelectron vortex momentum distribution $|M_{l_v}^{+}|^2$.
 Because of the chiral correlation between rotation around $z$ and motion/asymmetry along $z$ in $|\chi_{m}^{\epsilon}\rangle$, the $z$ asymmetry of $|\chi_{l_v}^{+}\rangle$ is opposite for opposite values of $l_v$ [\eqref{eq:rho_part}], and thus $|M_{l_v}^{+}|^2$ and $|M_{-l_v}^{+}|^2$ display opposite asymmetries with respect to $p_{\parallel}$.